What Is the Meaning of the Term Threshold Stimulus?

 Absolute vs. Difference Thresholds

 The absolute threshold is often the first metric studied when assessing sensory function.
-Now, for instance, clinicians measure the hearing threshold by presenting tones of decreasing intensity until the patient can no longer hear them.
+Plus, for instance, clinicians measure the hearing threshold by presenting tones of decreasing intensity until the patient can no longer hear them.
 In contrast, the difference threshold (or just‑noticeable difference, JND) examines how small a change can be detected.
 This is crucial in quality control, such as ensuring a new beverage’s flavor profile differs perceptibly from a competitor’s.

 Measuring Threshold Stimuli